 11. Be Wary Of Early Settlement Offers.

 There are times when the other driver may ask you to settle the costs of the accident without involving the police or the insurance companies.
 In spite of how convenient it sounds, this is not always the right thing to do.

 You may not immediately know the full extent of the damage to your vehicle and the nature or severity of your injuries.
 Consequently, you risk losing your insurance coverage.
 Therefore, do not make this kind of deal with another driver.

 Most of the time when the other party is an uninsured motorist, he or she will try to lure you to exchange contact information so that you can settle the issue yourselves.
 This is not a wise move.
 You should seek roadside assistance without indulging in any form of negotiation with the other driver.

 12. Consider Hiring An Attorney.

 Most people overlook attorneys when handling car accident-related issues until things get out of hand.
-Avoid this by contacting an attorney early.
-You should not sign any statement with an insurance company or any other party without the guidance of your attorney.
+Avoid this by contacting an accident lawyer early.
+You should not sign any statement with an insurance company or any other party without the guidance of your accident attorney.
 Learn from him or her how to protect your rights.

 Our attorneys work in the following areas:

 What happens if you are not at fault in a car accident, but the other party accuses you of being at fault?
 How do you go about disputing fault after car accidents in Florida?